Information to Help you Navigate a Trump Trifecta Government Shutdown

 If I sought help with a federal agency through Rep. Moore’s office, would my casework be impacted?

-My staff in D.C and Milwaukee will continue working during a government shutdown.
+My staff in Washington, D.C and Milwaukee will continue working during a government shutdown.
 Keep in mind though, that many federal agencies will likely be affected with furloughs and suspended services, which will likely delay resolving your casework issue.

 Can I still receive tours through Rep. Gwen Moore’s office?